porterhau5/porterhau5.github.io/pages/pages-root-folder/index.md

 #
 layout: frontpage
 header:
-#  image_fullwidth: header_unsplash_12.jpg
   image_fullwidth: "photo-1454165205744-3b78555e5572.jpeg"
 widget1:
+  title: "About"
+  url: '/about/'
+  image: about_303x182.png
+  text: 'Just a guy with a beard who likes to understand how things work.
+And tacos.
+Lots of tacos.'
+widget2:
   title: "Blog"
   url: '/blog/'
-#  image: widget-1-302x182.jpg
-#  image: "photo-39982a21-frontpage.jpeg"
-#  image: "photo-6HJtLkJSDqjqlE2NipEu_macbook-frontpage.jpg"
   image: "photo-unsplash-kitsune-3-frontpage.jpg"
-#  image: "photo-1453928582365-b6ad33cbcf64-frontpage.jpeg"
   text: "Ramblings about penetration testing, scripts that make my life easier, and how bad the Braves will be this season."
-widget2:
+widget3:
   title: "Projects"
   url: '/projects/'
   image: widget-github-303x182.jpg
   text: "Some of the projects I've been working on, including documentation and example usage."
-widget3:
-  title: "About"
-  url: '/about/'
-  image: about_303x182.png
-  text: 'Just a guy with a beard who likes to understand how things work.
-And tacos.
-Lots of tacos.'
 #
 # Use the call for action to show a button on the frontpage
 #